The structure of 2-separations of infinite matroids: The structure of torsos

 \section{The structure of torsos}

-In this section we prove Lemma~\ref{prim-main}; recall that this lemma asserts that {\sl a connected matroid with no good 2-separations is $3$-connected, a circuit, or a circuit}, and note that the converse of this lemma is trivial.
+In this section we prove Lemma~\ref{prim-main}; recall that this lemma asserts that {\sl a connected matroid with no good 2-separations is $3$-connected, a circuit, or a cocircuit}, and note that the converse of this lemma is trivial.
 As mentioned in Section~\ref{sec:outline}, our proof of Lemma~\ref{prim-main} is carried out in two steps; these are captured by Lemmas~\ref{every} and~\ref{prim} that together imply Lemma~\ref{prim-main}.
 This general two step framework is that of Cunningham and Edmonds~\cite{CE}.
 The proof of Lemma~\ref{every} is simple.
-The proof of Lemma~\ref{prim}, however, requires effort and new ideas in order to be hold for infinite matroids.
+The proof of Lemma~\ref{prim}, however, requires effort and new ideas.

 Lemma~\ref{every} is a consequence of~\cite[Corollary 8.1.11]{OxleyBook}.
-As in~\cite{OxleyBook} a proof of the latter is not provided, we include one here for completeness.
+Since in~\cite{OxleyBook} a proof of the latter is not provided, we include one here for completeness.
+We shall make use of the following fact.